joice-alves/joice-alves/README.md

 - 🔭 I’m currently working at IBM

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Python and Angular

-- 💬 Ask me about **Java, SQL and Cloud migration**
+- 💬 Ask me about **Java, Mainframe modernization and Cloud migration**

 - ✨ Fun fact: **I'm not really into coffee 😜**
 <br>